technique

 Knit stitch

-The knit stitch is the first foundation stitch in knitting and creates the smooth V-shaped side of stockinette fabric.
+The knit stitch is a foundation stitch that creates the smooth V-shaped side of knitted fabric.

 What it is

 The knit stitch is worked with the yarn at the back of the work.
-It is used in garter stitch, stockinette stitch, ribbing and nearly every knitted construction.
+It is simple, but it carries much of the structure in stockinette, garter stitch, ribbing and shaping sections.

 How Ruke patterns use it